spacelift-io/user-documentation/docs/README.md

 ## Trigger your first run

-Assuming your repository contains your infrastructure (or you're using our provided [Terraform starter repository](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"}), you can start using Spacelift to start runs.
+Assuming your repository contains your infrastructure (or you're using our provided [Terraform starter repository](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"}), you can use Spacelift to start runs.

 !!! tip
     If you are using the Terraform starter repository, and you did not sign up for your Spacelift account with GitHub, you may need to add the environment variable `TF_VAR_github_app_namespace` with the value as your organization name or GitHub handle.
 You can do this under the `Environment` tab in the stack.